 INTRODUCTION: ABO blood group antigens could play a role in the pathogenesis of cardiovascular disease (CVD).
-This study characterised the metabolic health status (MHS) and CVD risk of apparently healthy subjects across ABO blood group system.
+This study examined the metabolic health status (MHS) and CVD risk of apparently healthy individuals from across the ABO blood group system.

-DISCUSSION AND CONCLUSION: Metabolic health status was not linked with ABO system, but the possibilities that blood group O were more susceptible to CVD compared to non-O phenotypes among male subjects exist.
+DISCUSSION AND CONCLUSION: MHS was not associated with the ABO system, but there is a possibility that male members of blood group O are more susceptible to CVD than men with non-O phenotypes.